 “We have no choice.
 If they harness the spring, they will amplify their reach by thousands of faires.
 You and your pride—”

 “We know what’s at stake.
 And it’s not worth the risk.”

 “The Sytíshí will find you, sooner or later.”

-“Better to live now and risk death later.
-If you have any sense in that fragile head of yours, you’ll take your leave of this cursed forest.”
+“Better to live now and die later.
+If you have any sense in that fragile head of yours, then take your leave of this cursed forest.”

-“We are duty-bound,” Ren says.
+“We are duty-bound,” Ren states.
 “Not just to Jelia, but to Evermoor at large.”

 Yire scoffs.
 “The world has changed, human—your convictions are meaningless.”